National Theatre

 Connections Festival

-Thursday 24th April - Saturday 26th April
+Wednesday 22 April - Saturday 25 April

 The National Theatre’s annual,

-nationwide youth theatre festival.
+nationwide youth theatre

 Connections is the National Theatre’s annual, nationwide youth theatre festival.
 The programme is 30 years old and has a history of championing the talent of young people from across the UK.

-Tramshed is a proud partner venue for National Theatre Connections festival for the third year in a row.
+Tramshed is a proud partner venue for National Theatre Connections festival for the fourth year in a row.
 Every year, Connections commissions new plays for young people to perform.
 The programme brings together some of the UK’s most exciting writers with the theatre-makers of tomorrow.
 In 23/24, they worked with over 250 youth companies from every corner of the UK.

 LOCATION